Glossary

 Seed phrase

-Sequence of 12 or 24 words used to retrieve access to a wallet.
+A Seed Phrase is a series of 12 or 24 words used to recover access to a cryptocurrency wallet, acting as a backup tool.

 Shard